-The 132nd Bishop of London is The Right Reverend and Right Honourable Richard Chartres KCVO DD FSA.
+The 132nd Bishop of London, The Right Reverend Richard Chartres, retired in early 2017.

 Although the Dean is responsible for the running of the Cathedral, the Bishop is the principal minister there, and he presides and preaches at

 major Christian festivals and on some other national and civic occasions.
 The Bishop is the Cathedral's Visitor and appoints many members of the

 Cathedral Council, as well as licensing its clergy, exercising in these and other ways a care for the well-being of the Cathedral and its work on